Rwn-A/Rover/README.md

 _*FFI is not completely implemented, Rover types do not always align with C types and a certain amount of C functions that have lots of parameters or paramaters of certain types will not be called correctly._

 Planned features include:
-- Support for floating point numbers and single byte values
 - Structures, Arrays and Slices
 - Importing other source files
 - More robust FFI, (Not aiming for complete compatibility with C but good for most functions)